Design for the Environment

 This is expressed in our goal:

-Continuous tracking will be used to monitor results and will be evaluated and adjusted annually per management discretion (this policy is available upon request).
+Continuous tracking will be used to monitor results and will be evaluated and adjusted annually per management discretion.
+This policy is available to interested parties upon request.

 Sustainable energy is a challenge in Jasper, IN because of the limited wind and sun exposure; therefore, we commit 20% of our energy use to Renewable Energy Credits to make a bigger impact, putting money toward renewable energy projects that are better geographically situated.